KXEU

-KXEU (95.5 FM) is a radio station licensed to serve Ballard, Utah, United States.
+KXEU (95.5 FM) is a radio station licensed to Ballard, Utah, United States.
 The station is owned by Hi-Line Radio Fellowship, Inc., and is part of its Your Network of Praise, a regional Christian radio network.

 This station began broadcasting as KFMR in 2008 but immediately went off the air due to what it claimed were unfinalized programming plans.
 The station was sold from SkyWest Media to Cochise Media Licenses, owned by the original licensee's father, in 2009.
 To settle multiple violations involving stations with minimal on-air records, Cochise entered into a consent decree in 2017 whereby it surrendered nine radio stations, with KFMR going to Hi-Line Radio Fellowship.

 History

 Launch

 This station received its original construction permit for a new station at 95.7 MHz to serve the community of Marbleton, Wyoming, from the Federal Communications Commission on April 21, 2005.
 The new station was assigned the KFMR call sign by the FCC on August 19, 2005.

 On April 8, 2008, the FCC authorized a change for the still-under construction station in broadcast frequency to 95.5 MHz and in community of license to Ballard, Utah—roughly 200 miles south of Marbleton, Wyoming.
 KFMR received its license to cover from the FCC on June 10, 2008.